 Japan Resume and Rirekisho Writing Guide

 Overseas career sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Work in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation.
+Work in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation because you need to pass a Japan job interview.
 You will face issues that did not even cross your mind when you become interested in employment in Japan.

 Do not underestimate the influence a Japan resume and Rirekisho can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-In Japan, the term resume is used instead of CV.
+In Japan, the term resume is used instead of a CV.
 In short, the resume is a Japan-style CV, which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.

 Prepare yourself - before writing your resume research the company you want to work for.
 Such information will help you to adapt your resume more effectively to each specific job and use proper examples illustrating your achievements.

-When applying for a job in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with job cover letter in English.
+When applying for a job in Japan, you may submit a “Rirekisho” in Japanese with no cover letter, or a two-page American style resume with a job cover letter in English.

 “Rirekisho” is a Japanese traditional resume in a standard two-page form.
 It is more of a personal profile than a way to show your talents and what you can bring to the job.
-Rirekisho need to be completed, preferably in your handwriting and in Japanese language.
+Rirekisho needs to be completed, preferably in your handwriting and in the Japanese language.

-Based on a hand writing the Japanese recruiters can learn a lot about a person - this same as a graphology used in France.
+Based on handwriting the Japanese recruiters can learn a lot about a person - this same as graphology used in France.
 If you are unable to do this, then ask someone else to write it for you.
 You must indicate this on the top of the form.